-- To positively contribute towards a STEMI-driven culture. - To create a platform for collaborative problem solving. - To act as a catalyst between people and organisations. - To facilitate the development of tools to improve the inflow of science in society. - To assist in transforming innovative ideas and actions into benchmarked practices.
+To positively contribute towards a STEMI-driven culture.

+To create a platform for collaborative problem solving.

+To act as a catalyst between people and organisations.

+To facilitate the development of tools to improve the inflow of science in society.

+To assist in transforming innovative ideas and actions into benchmarked practices.

-2017 STEMI Olympiads and Competitions Community of Practice
+2017 STEMI Olympiads and Competitions Community of Practice Conference 14 - 16 March 2017

-Conference

-14 - 16 March 2017

-DAY 1 Moloko Matlala Activity Delegate Venue Registration All Registration Table Exhibit walkthrough Exhibition Area Lunch All Dining Hall Opening and welcome NRF Main Venue Plan of Action from 2016 & Objectives of the 2017 Conference Mr Bersan Lesch Deputy Director: DST Science Promotion Main Venue Flowing from the 2016 STEMI COP conference and for consideration.
-The objectives of the conference w - presented to the COP Participant Feedback from the 2016 STEMI Olym- piads and Competitions Community of Practice Conference Mrs Joyce Khunou M&E Manager: SAASTA Main Venue At the 2016 STEMI Olympiads and competitions COl will be shared with the 2017 COP conference delega feedback provided, Recommendations of the 2016 Conference: What has been achieved so far Mr Moloko Matlala Science Education Manager: SAASTA Main Venue The progress made since the 2016 COP conference.
-Message from ASTEMI EXCO Mrs Marinda Jordaan ASTEMI Chairperson Main Venue The Association for STEMI Olympiads and competitions (ASTEMI) is an umbrella body with 16 founding member organisations represented across the spectrum including mathematics, technology and engineer- ing.
-ASTEMI held its AGM as a preconference event, and the Chairperson will share a message with the COP delegates.
-Introduction of the Guest Speaker Programme Director Main Venue
+DAY 1 Moloko Matlala Activity Delegate Venue Registration All Registration Table Exhibit walkthrough All Exhibition Area Lunch All Dining Hall Opening and welcome NRF Main Venue Plan of Action from 2016 & Objectives of the 2017 Conference Mr Bersan Lesch Deputy Director: DST Science Promotion Main Venue Flowing from the 2016 STEMI COP conference and I for consideration.
+The objectives of the conference w presented to the COP Participant Feedback from the 2016 STEMI Olympiads and Competitions Community of Practice Conference Mrs Joyce Khunou M&E Manager: SAASTA Main Venue At the 2016 STEMI Olympiads and competitions COF will be shared with the 2017 COP conference delegated feedback provided, Recommendations of the 2016 Conference: What has been achieved so far Mr Moloko Matlala Science Education Manager: SAASTA Main Venue The progress made since the 2016 COP conference.
+Mrs Marinda Jordaan ASTEMI Chairperson Main Venue The Association for STEMI Olympiads and competition member organisations represented across the spectring.
+ASTEMI held its AGM as a preconference event, COP delegates. rum including mathematics, techno logy and engineer- Introduction of the Guest Speaker Programme Director Main Venue